arviz-devs/arviz/CONTRIBUTING.md

 You can also check for common programming errors with the following
 tools:

-* Save plots rendered plots as part of tests.
+* Save plots as part of tests.
 Plots will save to a directory named test_images by default

   ```bash
   $ pytest arviz/tests/<name of test>.py --save
   ```

-* Optionally save rendered plots to another directory.
-Useful for comparing changes across branches
+* Optionally save plots to a user named directory.
+This is useful for comparing changes across branches

   ```bash
   $ pytest arviz/tests/<name of test>.py --save user_defined_directory